cavai-research/Adonis-Queue/README.md

 // contracts/queue.ts

 // Importing in new queue
-import { NeverQueueDriver } from '@/providers/NeverQueue/NeverQueueDriver'
+import { NeverQueueDriver } from "@/providers/NeverQueue/NeverQueueDriver";

-declare module '@cavai/adonis-queue' {
+declare module "@cavai/adonis-queue" {
   export interface QueueDriverList {
-    // Appending it to drivers list and naming it 'never': () => NeverQueueDriver
+    // Appending it to drivers list and naming it
+    never: () => NeverQueueDriver;
   }
 }
 ```